-This guide is aimed to help students through the often confusing process of citing sources and/or writing reference lists.
+This guide is aimed to help students through the often confusing process of citing sources and writing reference lists.

-Here you will find background information and a links to reliable websites that guide students through academic writing, avoiding plagiarism, citation styling, citation aides, etc.
+Here you will find background information and links to reliable websites that guide students through the process of academic writing.

-Why do we cite books, journal articles, web sites. etc we have referred to in a research paper?
+Why do we cite books, journal articles, web sites, etc in a research paper?
 It's not just about plagiarism!

-Librarians are often asked"How do I cite this book/journal article/web site in my research paper?"
-There is not one correct way to cite something.
+Librarians are often asked, "How do I cite this book/journal article/web site in my research paper?"
 Writing guides (commonly referred to as style manuals) provide rules and instruction on research paper composition.

 You should use a style manual in order to properly cite materials, set up footnotes or in-text citations, and/or a works cited list (aka: reference list, bibliography.)
 Different style manuals are used for different disciplines or subject areas:

 All of these manuals are available at Healey.
-Many style manuals (or portions of them) are also freely accessible on the web.
-See links to the right.
-However bookstores sell many useful paper or "pocket style" versions which students often prefer.
-One of the most popular style manuals in print ($$) is A Pocket Style Manual by Diana Hacker (NY: St. Martin's Press, 2011)
+Many style manuals (or portions of them) are also freely accessible on the web, see Citation Style Guides tab on the right.
+Bookstores sell many useful paper or "pocket style" versions which students often find helpful.
+One of the most popular style manuals in print is A Pocket Style Manual by Diana Hacker (NY: St. Martin's Press, 2012)